-Indoors, computers can connect over 802.11g wireless networks at a maximum range of up to 300 feet.
+Computers can connect over a 802.11g or 802.11n network at a range of up to 300 feet.
 Such distances can allow for others outside your immediate area to access your network.

 Unlike wired network data, your wireless data transmissions can extend beyond your walls and can be received by anyone with a compatible adapter.
 For this reason, use the security features of your wireless equipment.
-The WNDR3700 router provides highly effective security features which are covered in detail in this chapter.
+The WNR3500Lv2 router provides highly effective security features which are covered in detail in this chapter.
 Deploy the security features appropriate to your needs.